w3c/wot/scripting/open-issues.md

 - need an API to notify listeners (clients) about changes not made by them
 - API for adding properties, actions, events etc (i.e. changing Thing Description) is problematic
 - Thing description should be available as a mix-in object, or as a property?
+- splitting into dynamicThing (dynamic interface) and exposedThing (static interface)
+- Error types to be thrown by handlers

 Feel free to add issues, and modify existing ones.